aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/queries-and-connections/retrieving-sql-connection-data/_index.md

 In Microsoft Excel, connect to a database by:

 1. Clicking the **Data** menu and selecting **From Other Sources** followed by **From SQL Server**.
-1. Then select **Data** followed by **Connections**.
+2. Then select **Data** followed by **Connections**.
-1. Use the Connections wizard to connect to the database and create a database query.
+3. Use the Connections wizard to connect to the database and create a database query.

 Aspose.Cells for JavaScript via C++ provides the `Workbook.dataConnections` property for retrieving external connections.
 It returns an array of ExternalConnection objects in the workbook.

-If the ExternalConnection object contains SQL connection data, it can be type-cast to a DBConnection object and its properties can be used to retrieve database command, command type, connection description, connection information, credentials, and so on.
+If the ExternalConnection object contains SQL connection data, it can be type‑cast to a DBConnection object and its properties can be used to retrieve database command, command type, connection description, connection information, credentials, and so on.

 ```html
 <!DOCTYPE html>